How to Make a Dog Sweater

 Turn the piece out and press all your corners and seams out so they are square and flat.
 Press the opening under 1/4″ and top-stitch the opening closed.

 Add velcro to the straps so that the sweater will stay on your pup.

 After you try the sweater on the dog you might find that it needs a few tweaks.
 I added two darts to the neck so that it wouldn’t gape and it would lie flat.

 Your dog sweater is finished!
-Now you know how to make dog sweaters!
+Now you know how to make these fun little coats!
 Does your dog need a sweater like this?
 Share with me in the comments below.